-For decreasing the waste size of the rejected sheets shredders are often used in the baling area.
-Due to the wide variety of waste product sizes, Shredder manufactures provide different width models allowing for the most efficient feed rate.
+Due to the wide variety of waste product sizes, shredder manufactures provide different width models allowing for the most efficient feed rate.
 Therefore, the selection of a shredder is normally based on the size of the largest reject sheet being produced.
-However, with the larger width models (those greater than the normal 62” model), an increase in the fan system used for conveying purposes is increased as well.
+However, with the larger width models (those greater than the normal 62" model), an increase in the fan system used for conveying purposes is increased as well.
 This includes the required air volume and horsepower.
-Some may prefer to lose feeding efficiency and feed the wider rejects “long ways” into a 62” shredder.
-In any event ASDI offers many solutions to the concerns of its customers.
+Some may prefer to lose feeding efficiency and feed the wider rejects "long ways" into a 62" shredder.
+In any event, ASDI offers many solutions to the concerns of its customers.

-A more prominent concern among customers and ASDI has been the environment and we have responded with the introduction of “Sustainable Systems”.
+A more prominent concern among customers and ASDI has been the environment to which we have responded with the introduction of "Sustainable Systems".
 These boost energy savings through the reduction of horsepower and required air volumes allowing for the systems to run into the future having only a minimal effect on the environment.
-Below are a few of these alternate “Sustainable” designs:

 In lieu of independent fans being used on each machine, a Sequential System can be used sharing a single fan source saving on energy without decreasing production.

 Conveyor belts can be used to convey the scrap directly to the baler or used to collect scrap from several machines whereby one hood can be used for a single fan system.

 Conveyor belts can be used to convey the scrap directly to a shredder handling the sheet waste as well.
 Once shredded a single air system would be used to convey all of the scrap to the baler.